 3. Word Cloud Poll

-Word cloud polls are short responses on a topic, usually one or two words long.
-The most popular answers amongst respondents appear in the centre in larger text, while less popular answers are written in smaller text outside the centre of the slide.
+Word Cloud Polls are short responses on a topic, usually one or two words long.
+The most popular answers amongst respondents appear in the center in larger text, while less popular answers are written in smaller text outside the center of the slide.

 4. Open-Ended Poll